 We offer appointments at several locations depending on where you live – if you have a preference please let us know.
-These include; The John Parkes Unit (Torbay Hospital Annexe), Newton Abbot Hospital, Brixham Hospital, Totnes Hospital, Dartmouth Clinic, Mayfield Special School, and Bidwell Brook Special School.
+These include; The John Parkes Unit (Torbay Hospital Annexe), Newton Abbot Hospital and Totnes Hospital.
 We can also offer appointments at your child’s nursery or school setting and at home if appropriate.

 Every child will develop in their own way and in their own time.
 The following links will provide some guidance of what could be expected and what play ideas can be used to help.

 - Parent Leaflet – Promoting Physical Development: Lying to Sitting (2015)

 - Parent Leaflet – Awake Time Ideas (2015)

 - Parent Leaflet – Choosing Footwear for Children

 - Parent Leaflet – Babywalkers – are they necessary?